SciML/ModelingToolkit.jl/README.md

   the system of equations.
 - Name to subtype mappings: these describe how variable `subtype`s are mapped to the contexts of the system.
-For example, for a differential equation, the unknown variable corresponds to given subtypes and then the `eqs` can be analyzed knowing what the state variables are.
+For example, for a differential equation, the variable corresponds to given subtypes and then the `eqs` can be analyzed knowing what the state variables are.
 - Variable names which do not fall into one of the system's core subtypes are treated as intermediates which can be used for holding subcalculations and